emidombek/uptowngallery/DEPLOYMENT.md

 * Copy the value of DATABASE_URL and input it into the .env file and generate a secret key (you may use [Djecrety](https://djecrety.ir/) for secret key generation).
-* Create EMAIL_HOST_PASS and EMAIL_HOST_USER with a gmail account and add values to these keys.
 * Migrate changes.
 * Set debug to False in settings.py
 * Commit and push the changes to GitHub.